pintux/whataboutBot/README.md

 `/me`: get a simple message related to chat user

-`/weather city`: get an updated summary of the weather for the specified `city` (for composed city names, like New York, write it without spaces: `newyork`); **NB**: OpenWeatherMap service now requires an APIKEY, get one [HERE](http://openweathermap.org/appid#get) AND add the key in the apps/weather.js file.
+`/weather city`: get an updated summary of the weather for the specified `city` (for composed city names, like New York, write it without spaces: `newyork`); **NB**: OpenWeatherMap service now requires an APIKEY, get one [HERE](http://openweathermap.org/appid#get) AND add the key in the `apps/weather.js` file.

 `/http code`: NERD-ZONE,  get a nice picture about the specified HTTP Status Code ;)

+`/qr string`: generates a QR code for the provided string.
+A string could be a word, a number, a code, a URL without spaces.

 More to come...